CharakteristikenFunktionaleProgrammierungEng

 • Martin Odersky, the father of Scala, who adapted a lot from Haskell, was also involved in implementing generics in Java.

 • Erik Meijer is a passionate admirer and researcher around Haskell.
-He used the Haskell concepts of monads and created the well know C# library LINQ.
+He used the Haskell concepts of monads and created the well-known C# library LINQ.

 I will even go one step further.
-How knows functional programming and, in particular Haskell knows how the mainstream programming languages will develop in the following years.
+Who knows functional programming, and in particular Haskell, knows how the mainstream programming languages will develop in the following years?
 Even a pure object-oriented language like Java can not withstand the pressure of functional ideas.
 Java now has generics and lambda expressions.

 But now, back to my subject.
 What are the characteristics of functional programming languages?